-• Project trees are not required by law or ordinance to be planted (Protocol Section 1.8).
+• Project trees are not required by law or ordinance to be planted, except for replacement trees planted in place of removed trees for specific reasons (Protocol Section 1.8).
 See Attestation of Planting.

-- The Project did not plant trees on sites that were forested and then cleared of trees within the prior ten years (Protocol Section 1.9) - Project trees are additional based on a project-specific baseline or the Performance Standard Baseline attached to this PDD. - Project Operator has signed a Project Implementation Agreement with City Forest Credits for 26 years. - The 26-year Project Duration commitment is additional to and longer than any commitment our organization makes to non-carbon project tree plantings. - Project Operator has signed the Attestation of Additionality.
+- The Project did not plant trees on sites that were forested and then cleared of trees within the prior ten years (Protocol Section 1.9) - Project trees are additional based on a project-specific baseline or the Performance Standard Baseline attached to this PDD.
+If the latter case, Project Operator has provided local canopy change data to support the use of the Performance Standard Baseline. - Project Operator has signed a Project Implementation Agreement with City Forest Credits for 26 years. - The 26-year Project Duration commitment is additional to and longer than any commitment our organization makes to non-carbon project tree plantings. - Project Operator has signed the Attestation of Additionality. - The revenue from the sale of carbon credits will play a material role in the successful and durable storage of Project Trees' carbon stock by providing funding that will help ensure the establishment and long-term health of Project Trees.
+[Project Operator to enter additional text describing how the carbon revenues will be used, e.g., to pay to plant trees, to pay for establishment of trees in the first 6 years, to pay for long-term maintenance, or to pay for other activities that will meaningfully improve or ensure planted trees' health and project success].